jairathnishant/VideoGPT/README.md

 cp .env.example .env
 ```

-Edit `.env` and add your YouTube API key:
+Edit `.env` and add your video platform API keys:
 ```
 YOUTUBE_API_KEY=your_api_key_here
 ```

-## Getting Your YouTube API Key
+## Getting Your Video Platform API Keys

+### YouTube Data API v3
 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project
 3. Enable the **YouTube Data API v3**
 4. Create an API key in the Credentials section
-5. Copy your API key and add it to the `.env` file
+5. Copy your API key and add it to the `.env` file as `YOUTUBE_API_KEY`

+More video platforms will be supported in future versions.

 ## Running the Application